What Is the Connection Between CRP and Sleep Quality?

 Severe sleep loss can raise inflammatory markers, but CRP responds less consistently than IL-6.
 Sleeping 6 hours instead of 8 hours for 7 nights elevated IL-6 in both men and women, while TNF-alpha increased in men.
 Extended total sleep deprivation and about 10 days of marked sleep restriction have raised hs-CRP in small laboratory studies.

 The dose that mirrors everyday life: sleeping 6 hours instead of 8 hours across 7 nights raised IL-6 in both sexes and TNF-alpha in men.
 A separate partial-sleep-restriction study using 4 hours per night for 10 days found IL-6 elevation, while CRP showed a nonsignificant between-group trend.
-Another small laboratory study using about 4 hours per night for 10 days reported hs-CRP elevation.
+Another small laboratory study using 4.2 hours per night for 10 days reported hs-CRP elevation.

 Forest plot showing the association between sleep disturbance and C-reactive protein levels across multiple studies